1000+

 - Due Diligence

 30 years back, the banking sector started outsourcing IT services to reduce operational costs.
-And now, many businesses and law firms are undertaking the same task by moving towards these new Alternative Legal Service Provider companies for even performing daily scheduled tasks, which are time-consuming to manage in-house and expensive.
+Now, many businesses and law firms are undertaking the same task by moving towards these new alternative legal service provider companies for even performing daily scheduled tasks, which are time-consuming and expensive to manage in-house.

-The recent report released by Thompson-Reuters Legal Executive Institute, there are basically 5 categories of ALSPs:
+The recent report released by the Thompson-Reuters Legal Executive Institute, there are basically five categories of ALSPs:

 - Accounting and Audit firms that have a large amount of revenue in legal services and tend to focus on excessive volume align with processes that are equivalent to accounting-audit work.